-The Socio-economic Duty requires public bodies to have due regard to the need to reduce inequalities of outcome which result from socio-economic disadvantage when taking key decisions This duty aligns with our commitment as an authority to Social Justice.
+The Socio-economic Duty requires public bodies to have due regard to the need to reduce inequalities of outcome which result from socioeconomic disadvantage when taking key decisions This duty aligns with our commitment as an authority to Social Justice.

-Describe any positive impacts your proposal has in respect of people suffering socio economic disadvantage Describe any negative impacts your proposal has in respect of people suffering socio economic disadvantage.
-What has been/will be done to mitigate any negative impacts or better contribute to positive impacts? -- --- ---
+Describe any positive impacts your Describe any negative impacts What has been/will be done to proposal has in respect of people your proposal has in respect of mitigate any negative impacts or suffering socio economic people suffering socio economic better contribute to positive disadvantage disadvantage. impacts?